shaanhomebrew-cloud/OPL-PS1-AIO-Converter-GUI/README.md

 * Always keep a backup of your original PlayStation 1 games.
 * APA POPS partitions up to **128 GB** can be created directly from the GUI.
 * SMB network settings can be edited directly from the application using the built-in **Edit POPS SMB Drivers** tool.
-* For USB, MX4SIO, MMCE, exFAT HDD and SMB, the required runtime files are `POPSTARTER.ELF` and `POPS_IOX.PAK`.
+* For FAT32 USB, MX4SIO, MMCE, exFAT HDD and SMB, the required runtime files are `POPSTARTER.ELF` and `POPS_IOX.PAK`.
 * For APA Internal HDD, the required runtime files are `POPS.ELF`, `POPS.PAK` and `IOPRP_252.IMG`.
 * All copyrighted runtime files listed above are **NOT provided** with this application.
 * The `Resources` folder is automatically detected and should remain next to the converter EXE.
+* FAT32 USB and APA Internal HDD do not require manual POPSTARTER driver installation to the PS2 memory card.
+* MX4SIO, MMCE, exFAT HDD and SMB require the POPSTARTER folder to be installed to `mc0:/POPSTARTER/`.
 * The application and updater are designed for **Windows x64**.

 ---